 Though weddings are accompanied by a deluge of events, the most important event is the wedding ceremony – the grand finale of a days-long celebration, the pinnacle of happiness and excitement, the final summit of what has been a unique and unforgettable journey for the couple and their respective families.
 As happy and meaningful as the occasion is, some people need to rely on wedding ceremony scripts to ensure that the officiant does not mess with the tone you are trying to set for your big day.
+It is as important or maybe even more important than the wedding decor or the wedding attire about which most people fuss.

 No matter whether it’s a religious ceremony or a secular/non-religious one, a wedding script is a must.
 It is a blueprint of the wedding that defines the structure of the ceremony and determines what will be said and by who during the ceremony and in which order.
 To help you out with this big task, we have listed a few tips you can follow to write your wedding, along with some samples for all types of weddings.
 Check them out below!